top of page

 Bon Appétit

-Themed dinner parties for small groups, with occasional all-member events.
-Hosting rotates, and each
+Themed dinner or lunch parties for small groups, with two all-member events.
+Hosting rotates, and each host sets the date and assigns recipes.
+The season runs from September to May.

 Book Discussion

-noteworthy author/speaker.
-First Friday, 1 p.m. if in person; 1:30 p.m. if by Zoom (except January).
+First Friday, 1 p.m. - 3 p.m. (except January).

 Drama